 Deduce scanner positions

+•Hole in point cloud: scanner appears as a circular void area without points.
+The software assumes that the scanner is located in the center of the void area.
 The routine computes the average XY position of points in one line and then searches for the void area.
-It creates a trajectory file with one position.
 The process may fail if a scanner position is close to a wall or if the void area is not circular.

 You can use this method, if no text file for scanner positions is available for import.